Jake Guentzel Game Preview: Penguins vs. Islanders

 Guentzel Season Stats Insights

-- In 32 games this season, Guentzel has averaged 20:45 on the ice, while putting up a plus-minus rating of +4.

-- In Guentzel's 32 games played this season he's scored in 11 of them, but has yet to post a multi-goal effort.
+- Guentzel has a goal in 12 games this year out of 34 games played, including multiple goals four times.

-- Guentzel has a point in 25 of 32 games this season, with multiple points in seven of them.
+- Guentzel has a point in 27 of 34 games this season, with multiple points in nine of them.

-- In 18 of 32 games this season, Guentzel has registered an assist, and in three of those matches recorded two or more.
+- In 20 of 34 games this year, Guentzel has registered an assist, and in four of those matches recorded two or more.

-- Guentzel has an implied probability of 43.5% to exceed his point total based on the odds.
+- Guentzel has an implied probability of 43.5% to eclipse his point total based on the odds.

-- Given his moneyline odds, Guentzel has an implied probability of 59.8% of going over his assist prop bet.
+- The implied probability of Guentzel going over his assist prop bet, based on the odds, is 60.6%.

 Sign up for Underdog fantasy today.